ravn/java8-presentation/MarkdownPresenter-master/presentation.md

 String.format, using the same pattern-based formatting that you use with the java.util date and time classes._

-Left as an exercise for the interested reader O:)
+Left as an exercise for the interested reader O:-)

 !